argoms/argoms.github.io/swarmathon1.md

 ```
 Still no.

 > Side note: iteration time is about 30s. ~15 for build, ~10-15 for sim setup.
 I'd be more careful about what I built if I spent more time waiting for a compile than planning.
-This was the other way round- I could compile stupid stuff almost as a way to metaphorically fidget with my pen while thiking.
+This was the other way round- I could compile stupid stuff almost as a way to metaphorically fidget with my pen while thinking.

 I wanted to see if I could get any output.
 I found that emit sendInfoLogMessage() was used a few times, so I placed one such statement at the top of the code block:
 ```